 Why do people use CB radio?

 - Users who are on a hiking trip or excursion of some sort use CB radio to keep in touch with members who might be far away.
-Lack of reliable cellphone reception or the internet are the reasons.
+Lack of reliable cellphone reception or the internet are some reasons.

 CB radio, in contrast, needs no license to operate.
 You just can’t exceed the upper limit on power.